-- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or
+The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives.
+The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

 Monitoring of environmental or social characteristics